abanuelo/intro-to-kube/README.md

 ## Background

-This repo will contain examples to learn:
+This repo will contain examples to learn from:

 - Creating shared volume mounts for Databases
 - Creating highly available (HA) websites using Deployments